DavidDock/works-of-wes-anderson/TESTING.md

 #### Results

-All critics comments can be seen on the relevent film detail page - pass
+The user can view all critics comments on the relevent film detail page.

 ### 22 Member Registration

+As a Site User I can register as a member so I can interact with the site content.

 #### Acceptance Criteria

-A user can register an account
+A user can register an account.

 #### Results

-A user can register an account, added to the database - pass
+A User can easily register by going to the sign up area and creating an account.
+The registration form is clear, easy to use and understand.
+The registration link is only visible if the user is not logged in to make navigation clearer.

 ### 23 Log In and Log Out

+As a Site User I want to log in and out so I can interact with the site content.

 #### Acceptance Criteria